mrom1/drawbot/README.md

 The drawing robot itself is basically a simple CNC machine.
 The Qt client uses OpenCV with edge detection to extract the lines which will be drawn.

-The firmware of the drawing robot is written for a Arduino Board.
-The drawing robot uses three stepper motors for X,Y navigation and one for the Z axis.
+The firmware of the drawing robot is written for an Arduino Board.
+The drawing robot uses three stepper motors for X, Y navigation and one for the Z axis.

-At the time of writing this the server is basically just a python script which relays gcode instructions to the arduino board through a serial interface.
+At the time of writing this the server is basically just a python script which relays G-code instructions to the Arduino board through a serial interface.